Member state of the European Union: Suspension

 There is no provision to expel a member state, but TEU Article 7 provides for the suspension of certain rights.
 Introduced in the Treaty of Amsterdam, Article 7 outlines that if a member persistently breaches the EU's founding principles (liberty, democracy, human rights and so forth, outlined in TEU Article 2) then the European Council can vote to suspend any rights of membership, such as voting and representation.
 Identifying the breach requires unanimity (excluding the state concerned), but sanctions require only a qualified majority.

 The state in question would still be bound by the obligations treaties and the Council acting by majority may alter or lift such sanctions.
-The Treaty of Nice included a preventive mechanism whereby the Council, acting by majority, may identify a potential breach and make recommendations to the state to rectify it before action is taken against it as outlined above.
+The Treaty of Nice included a preventive mechanism whereby the council, acting by majority, may identify a potential breach and make recommendations to the state to rectify it before action is taken against it as outlined above.
 However, the treaties do not provide any mechanism to expel a member state outright.

 Withdrawal

-Prior to the Lisbon Treaty there was no provision or procedure within any of the Treaties of the European Union for a member state to withdraw from the European Union or its predecessor organisations.
+Prior to the Lisbon Treaty, there was no provision or procedure within any of the Treaties of the European Union for a member state to withdraw from the European Union or its predecessor organisations.
 The Lisbon Treaty changed this and included the first provision and procedure of a member state to leave the bloc.
 The procedure for a state to leave is outlined in TEU Article 50 which also makes clear that "Any Member State may decide to withdraw from the Union in accordance with its own constitutional requirements".
 Although it calls for a negotiated withdrawal between the seceding state and the rest of the EU, if no agreement is reached two years after the seceding state notifying of its intention to leave, it would cease to be subject to the treaties anyway (thus ensuring a right to unilateral withdrawal).
 There is no formal limit to how much time a member state can take between adopting a policy of withdrawal, and actually triggering Article 50.

-In a non-binding referendum in June 2016—the result of which the government promised to implement—the United Kingdom voted to withdraw from the EU.
+In a referendum in June 2016, the United Kingdom voted to withdraw from the EU.
 The UK government triggered Article 50 on 29 March 2017.
-After an extended period of negotiation and internal political debate the United Kingdom eventually withdrew from the EU on 31 January 2020 concluding the first phase of the Brexit process.
+After an extended period of negotiation and internal political debate the UK eventually withdrew from the EU on 31 January 2020.

 Prior to 2016, no member state had voted to withdraw.
 However, French Algeria, Greenland and Saint-Barthélemy did cease being part of the EU (or its predecessor) in 1962, 1985, and 2012, respectively, due to status changes.
 The situation of Greenland being outside the EU while still subject to an EU member state had been discussed as a template for the pro-EU regions of the UK remaining within the EU or its single market.